These Hybrid Income Machines Yield Up To 12 Percent

 How Preferred Stock Works

-For example, Allstate preferred ‘B’ shares were issued with a 5.625% coupon rate and a $25 par value.
-That equals dividends of $1.41 per year, payable in the amount of $0.35 per quarter.
+For example, a couple years ago I found preferred shares for insurance giant Allstate.
+The issue came with a 5.625% coupon rate and a $25 par value.
+That equaled dividends of $1.41 per year, payable in the amount of $0.35 per quarter.
 Compare that 5.625% coupon rate to the meager 2.1% payout on Allstate’s common shares.

 The flip side, though, is that while common share dividends typically rise over time in relation to the underlying profits of the business, preferred dividends usually stay put.
-But they are also much less likely to be cut in a recession or down-cycle.
+Still, they’re much less likely to be cut in a recession or down-cycle.

 As a result, preferred shares tend to be less volatile than common shares.
 They don’t fall as much when company earnings decline, and they don’t rise as much when earnings increase.
 Generally speaking, most investment-grade preferreds tend to trade on either side of par value in a narrow range between $22 and $26.